SecureExchange includes MasterCard & Visa Transactions

 With clearXchange, financial institutions are competing against the likes of Square Cash, Venmo, and Facebook, which offers P2P payments within its Messenger app.

 “While these services are and will be competitive, the P2P market is likely to expand significantly due to the increased emphasis placed on it by the banks and networks,” Oglesby says.
-“That should help all players in the immediate to intermediate terms.”
+“That should help all players in the instant to intermediate terms.”